SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * ``purge_duplicate_comments``

-    If you add a result via :func:`pypet.trajectory.SingleRun.f_add_result` or a derived parameter :func:`pypet.trajectory.SingleRun.f_add_derived_parameter` and
+    If you add a result via :func:`pypet.naturalnaming.ResultGroup.f_add_result` or a derived parameter :func:`pypet.naturalnaming.DerivedParameterGroup.f_add_derived_parameter` and
     you set a comment, normally that comment would be attached to each and every instance.
     This can produce a lot of unnecessary overhead if the comment is the same for every result over all runs.
 If ``hdf5.purge_duplicate_comments=True`` than only the comment of the